 Voyage Education Partnership and Gosberton Academy are the data controllers of the personal data you provide to us.
 This means that the Trust and the Academy determine the purposes for which, and the manner in which any personal data relating to pupils and their families is to be processed.

 Mr D Rushby is the Data Protection Officer.
-Please contact the Data Protection Officer if you have any queries in relation to our data protection procedures on DPO@BWAF.net
+Please contact the Data Protection Officer if you have any queries in relation to our data protection procedures at: DPO@voyage-education.org

 Why do we collect and use pupil information?